 4. Study the market and competitive landscape

 Market-driven pricing is a great approach to arrive at an optimum price point for your mobile application.
-Studying the competitive landscape and analyzing your user base can help you discover opportunities where the competition is lacking.
 For instance, launching your app at a relatively lower price than your competitors gives you an advantage in the market.
+Studying the competitive landscape and analyzing your user base can help you discover opportunities lacking the competition.

-Understanding the market demand for a product and viewing it from the customer’s perspective helps a great deal in deciding the right price.
-It is crucial to establish early on what makes your product special and what value does the competition in the market demand from your app.
+Understanding the market demand for a product and viewing it from the customer’s perspective helps decide the right price.
+It is crucial to establish early on what makes your product unique and what value the competition in the market demand from your app.

 5. Robust marketing strategy

-In today’s fast-paced environment, the power and reach of social media is expanding every day.
+In today’s fast-paced environment, the power and reach of social media are expanding every day.
 In such a scenario, backing your pricing strategy with a robust marketing strategy is more like a necessity.
-Having an understanding of the current market trends along with a marketing strategy in place helps in maximum user acquisition.
+Understanding the current market trends helps in maximum user acquisition.
 Rolling out enhancements every quarter is a good strategy to retain users in the long run.

+Curating rich content for social media platforms ensures the word about your app reaches far and wide and generates the maximum number of downloads.
 So, leverage the power of social media to create the buzz around your product and gain initial traction.
-Don’t be fixated on the top of the funnel, it is ideal to look at things holistically.
-Curating rich content for social media platforms ensures the word about your app reaches far and wide and generates the maximum number of downloads.
+Don’t be fixated on the top of the funnel; it is ideal to look at things holistically.

 Besides offering the desired functionality, your app should be affordable for customers.
-It is only fair to offer value to your customers at a decent price.
+It is only fair to provide value to your customers at a reasonable price.

 Penetration pricing strategy helps businesses attract new customers due to the low cost.
 It is considered a classic strategy because it uses behavioral psychology to drive customers to purchase the product.
-The pricing for any digital product should also take into account the sustainability of your business.
+The pricing for any digital product should also consider the sustainability of your business.

 7. Understand what your product and target audience wants

 Think out of the box, be unconventional in your ways, and look out for alternate models to generate revenue.
-For instance, the wide pool of data generated from your app could be of value to someone.
-Healthcare apps generate a huge amount of data that is useful for doctors and researchers.
+For instance, the vast pool of data generated from your app could be of value to someone.

-Deciding, whether to launch an app for free or paid, involves a couple of factors, like the required amount of users.
-If you want to gather a huge user base at once, free is the go-to choice.
+Deciding whether to launch an app for free or paid involves several factors, like the required amount of users.
+Free is the go-to choice if you want to gather a huge user base at once.

 With paid apps, users expect more features and functionalities.
-They certainly do not like paying each and every time a new enhancement is rolled out.
+They certainly do not like paying for every time a new enhancement is rolled out.
 Also, when the customers pay to avail in-app purchases, you must ensure it offers sufficient value.